Reading time: 7 min

 What is it for?

-It is also employed in the treatment of catatonia, a syndrome that consists of rigidity of the body and a slowing down of movements, and in those patients who have many ideas of suicide, since it can improve the depressive symptoms much quicker than with pharmacological treatment.
+It is also employed in the treatment of catatonia, a syndrome that consists of rigidity of the body and a slowing down of movements, and in those patients who have many ideas of suicide, since TEC can improve the depressive symptoms much quicker than with pharmacological treatment.

 Of what does it consist?